apache/druid/docs/querying/dart.md

 :::

 Use the Dart query engine for light-weight queries that don't need all the capabilities of the MSQ task engine.
 For example, use Dart for GROUP BY queries that have intermediate results consisting of hundreds of millions of rows.
-Dart works well for these sorts of queries  because its multi-threaded workers perform in-memory shuffles using locally cached data.
-There's no time spent hitting deep storage.
+In this case, the Dart engine's multi-threaded workers perform in-memory shuffles using locally cached data without pulling from deep storage.

 You can query batch or realtime datasources with Dart.